HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 ### Outputs:

-1. An indicator of success in finding the parameters `is_solution_found`
+1. An indicator of success in finding the parameters `error_check`, 0 means no error, 1 means an error in the first dimension system with either finding real solutions or non-negative mixing coefficients or positive covariance, 2 means an error in finding real solutions or positive covariances in a higher dimension, and 3 means the resulting covariance matrices weren't positive definite.

 2. A tuple of the parameters `(mixing_coefficients, means, covariances)` ``\\~\\``

-The following code snippet will generate the denoised moments necessary for parameter recovery from the given parameters.
+The following code snippet will generate the exact moments necessary for parameter recovery from the given parameters.

 ```julia
 using GMMParameterEstimation